qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_tools.rst

 Set style for raster layer
 --------------------------
 Sets the style of a raster layer.
-The style must be defined in a QML file.
+The style must be defined as a ``QML`` file.

-No new output are created: the QML style is assigned to the raster layer chosen.
+No new output are created: the ``QML`` style is assigned to the raster layer chosen.

 Parameters
 ..........